-The Bridge E is configured and can also be updated using the Configuration Server.
 The Bridge E is updated using the Configuration Server.
-By enabling ICS, the Bridge E device will be assigned an IP address via DHCP and there is no manual IP assignment needed.
+By enabling ICS, the Ethernet device will be assigned an IP address and there is no manual IP assignment needed.
 To start the Configuration Server, select the network interface it should be running on ("EchoRing Interface").